dessn/abc/doc/chain_examples.rst

 via parameter ``convolve``, which overplots a boxcar smoothed version of the steps, where ``convolve`` sets the smooth window size.

+Also, if you have weights for your samples, or known posteriors (which can both be given when adding a chain), these will be plotted too!

 The plot for this is saved to the png file below:

 .. literalinclude:: ../dessn/chain/examples/demoWalk.py